UtrechtUniversity/ia-webscraping/cdx-records/ReadMe.md

 # Lambda: get CDX records

-This project collects for a given set of inital urls CDX records from the Internet Archive.
+This project collects -for a given set of inital urls- CDX records from the Internet Archive.
 The code in this project is run at AWS.
 Terraform is used to deploy the following AWS resources:
 - SQS queue